Wealth preservation in volatile times

 Update the plan

-However, it is still important that investors check in with their financial advisor regularly to ensure that their financial plan continues to reflect their goals.
+However, it is still important that investors check in with their financial consultant regularly to ensure that their financial plan continues to reflect their goals.
 “People need to have an ongoing dialogue with their advisors and constantly update the plan,” says Zindler.
 “We try to review and update our clients’ financial plans at least annually, but there’s obviously more communication when market conditions are tough.
 We try to take the emotion out of what is happening in the markets and keep clients moving forward.”

 It’s not too late to make changes